"Critique - a self-portrait"

 She is one of two Americans featured in the book Paint!
 Portrait and Figure by the Swiss publisher RotoVision, and her painting, "Xanadu," was selected as one of the "best of the best" by the former curator of the Smithsonian Institute's Renwick Gallery for the art book Beautiful Things (Guild).
 Her drawing "My Name is Blue" was recently published in Strokes of Genius 4: The Best of Drawing (North Light)

-Her work is in collections in the United States, Canada, Puerto Rico, Israel, Europe and South Africa.
+Her work is in collections in the United States, Canada, Puerto Rico, Israel, Europe, Australia and South Africa.

 Her paintings have won Best of Show, Award of Excellence, First Place, Award of Merit, and purchase awards at international and national shows and competitions.

-She is a Signature member of the Portrait Society of America (board & faculty) and the Pastel Society of America; a juried member of the Degas Pastel Society, the Cincinnati Art Club and the Salmagundi Club.
-She is also a Signature member of Akron Society of Artists and Hudson Society of Artists.
+She is an Emeritus Member of the Salmagundi Club and the Akron Society of Artists.
+She is a Signature member of the Portrait Society of America (board & faculty) the Pastel Society of America and and Hudson Society of Artists; a juried member of the Degas Pastel Society and the Cincinnati Art Club.

 She is also a member of the International Association of Pastel Societies and of Phi Beta Kappa.